Letter from Thomas Clarkson to Mr Hawes dated 18 July 1845.

 Creator Sophia Macnamara (Lady) Hawes (owner), Thomas Clarkson (creator)

-DescriptionA letter from leading abolitionist and campaigner, Thomas Clarkson to Mr Hawes.
-He asks Mr Hawes to Support an upcoming bill protecting seamen from involuntary impressment (or ''Crimps'') from their captains and other barbarous practices.
+DescriptionA letter from leading abolitionist and campaigner, Thomas Clarkson, Playford, to Mr Hawes.
+He asks Mr Hawes to support an upcoming bill protecting seamen from their captains, theft from ''Crimps'' who steal their money at their lodgings, and other barbarous practices.
 He wants the legal rights of seamen to be enshrined in law and bemoans the lack of progress under this current government.
 Dated 18 July 1845

-Contained within an album of letters addressed to members of the Brunel and Hawes families.
+Contained within an album of letters addressed to members of the Brunel and Hawes families, page 7.
 The letters are contained in a brown hardback album belonging to Lady Sophia Macnamara Hawes.

 Production date 1845-07-18 - 1845-07-18